Does the Safe and Sound Protocol Work for Anxiety and Trauma? A Therapist in Dallas Weighs In

 For more information, view the white paper, Nervous System Regulation Through Listening: The Science and Applications.

-While research is promising, some of the most compelling evidence comes from real-world data collected from clinicians and clients using SSP in practice.
-This data has shown how SSP can help clients:
+While research is promising, some of the most compelling evidence comes from real-world data collected from clinicians and clients using the Safe and Sound Protocol (SSP) in practice.
+This data has shown how the Safe and Sound Protocol can help clients:

 Improve moderate anxiety symptoms.